ossimlabs/ossim/README.md

 A rudimentary test suite is encapsulated in this [test script (linux version)](/scripts/linux/test.sh).
 It defines the locations of the input source data and expected results, and runs the command-line test applications.

-The _ossim_ repository contains `test/src` and `test/scripts` subdirectories which contain items available for testing OSSIM core functionality.
+The _ossim_ repository contains `test/src` and `test/config` subdirectories which contain items available for testing OSSIM core functionality.
+At some point when we start including unit tests, there will be a third directory, `test/scripts`, that will contain the commands to run those unit tests.

 ## test/src

 This directory contains the source code for unit and functional testing of core OSSIM objects.
 It is automatically built by the cmake/make system, assuming `BUILD_OSSIM_TESTS` is set to `ON` (the default).
 The resulting executables, located in `build/bin`, can be run standalone on the command line.
 The code in this directory is also a good source of examples for interfacing to many important OSSIM classes.
 This directory also contains the source code for `ossim-batch-test`.

-## test/scripts
+## test/config

-This subdirectory contains, primarily, configuration files for existing `ossim-batch-test` runs, but can eventually contain any script that runs unit tests as well.
+This subdirectory contains, primarily, configuration files for existing `ossim-batch-test` runs.

 The input data referenced in the `ossim-batch-test` configuration files are presently hosted on an Amazon S3 storage.
 Contact the [OSSIM developer list](mailto:ossim-developer@lists.sourceforge.net) if you want access to this public data for your own testing.

 # How to Package and Install

 Coming soon.
-NOTE: We expect this will be a script in \test\scripts that will run all unit and functional tests.
+NOTE: We expect this will be a script in `test\scripts` that will run all unit and functional tests.

-ll